mor-1/evaluation-guide/content/evaluation-guide/gartner-forrester-mendix.md

 A Forrester survey of IT leaders reveals that low-code development platforms speed up application delivery, dramatically improving IT’s ability to respond to business demands.

-Here's what the report states about Mendix:
+Here's what the Forrester report states about Mendix:

-"Mendix is firing on all cylinders and about to accelerate its distribution.
+<blockquote>Mendix is firing on all cylinders and about to accelerate its distribution.
 A well-known low-code platform for AD&D pros, Mendix continues to innovate in new use cases and deepen its features across the board.
 Its decision to base its low-code environment on Cloud Foundry also paid big dividends, as SAP — a Cloud Foundry distributor — adopted the vendor's platform as its worldwide low-code solution.
-That partnership is the first by one of the four largest enterprise vendors (IBM, Microsoft, Oracle, and SAP) with a low-code platform vendor and should accelerate Mendix's already substantial growth.
+That partnership is the first by one of the four largest enterprise vendors (IBM, Microsoft, Oracle, and SAP) with a low-code platform vendor and should accelerate Mendix's already substantial growth.<p>

-"Mendix has many strengths in addition to its new SAP relationship: The platform's user experience (UX) and content/collaboration services tooling, its development-team support and administration tooling, and its cloud service and developer community are all outstanding.
+Mendix has many strengths in addition to its new SAP relationship: The platform's user experience (UX) and content/collaboration services tooling, its development-team support and administration tooling, and its cloud service and developer community are all outstanding.
 Mendix has leading AI and machine-learning development features, and offers a specific tool to include business developers in app-delivery projects.
-Mendix shows weakness in cloud security certifications, and breadth of partner roster, and some advanced reporting and process features."
+Mendix shows weakness in cloud security certifications, and breadth of partner roster, and some advanced reporting and process features.</blockquote>

-Download your complimentary report *The Forrester Wave™: Low-Code Development Platforms for AD&D Pros, Q4 2017* [here](https://www.mendix.com/resources/forrester-low-code-platform-wave/).
+Download your complimentary *The Forrester Wave™: Low-Code Development Platforms for AD&D Pros, Q4 2017* report [here](https://www.mendix.com/resources/forrester-low-code-platform-wave/).

 ## 4 Gartner 2018 Magic Quadrant for Mobile App Development Platforms